Cod3Bende4/BlackMart/README.md

 # Website under development
-## Check "Development" branch to check dev files
+## Check "Development" branch for dev files and more info.